izolate/yesql/README.md

 ## Configuration

-All entrypoints accept a list of functional config setters that allow you to configure yesql.
-For example, to turn off statement logging, pass in the `OptQuiet` setter:
+You can easily configure yesql using a list of functional config setters, which are accepted by all entry points.
+For instance, to disable statement logging, you can pass in the `OptQuiet` setter as follows:

 ```go
 db, err := yesql.Open("postgres", "host=localhost user=foo sslmode=disable", yesql.OptQuiet())
 ```

+This will ensure that statement logs are not printed during execution.

 ## Feature checklist